 Doctoral students completing a Designated Emphasis must submit:

-- Designated Emphasis Report (doctoral students who completed a DE) - current DE Chair signature required
+- Designated Emphasis Report (only required if you completed the requirements for a DE) - current DE Chair signature required.

 The Title Page